3F/GetNuTool/README.md

 ## Why GetNuTool ?

-Primarily this to providing tools and service of your projects, libraries, the build processes, debugging, etc. For all that should be used as a tool for all projects ([solution-level](https://github.com/NuGet/Home/issues/1521)) or for each.
+Initially this was developed for providing tools to service projects, libraries, the build processes, debugging, etc. As an tool for all projects ([solution-level](https://github.com/NuGet/Home/issues/1521)) or for each separately.

 * The best examples:
     * [vsSBE.CI.MSBuild](https://www.nuget.org/packages/vsSBE.CI.MSBuild/)
     * [7z.Libs](https://www.nuget.org/packages/7z.Libs/)
     * [ILAsm](https://www.nuget.org/packages/ILAsm/)

-**But!** How about to consider it like a more lightweight & powerful nuget client for getting packages or for new packaging.
+**But!** How about to consider all this like a more lightweight & powerful nuget client for getting packages or for packaging new.
 No, seriously, we already use it for many projects like:

 * [Conari](https://github.com/3F/Conari)
 * [DllExport](https://github.com/3F/DllExport)